Welcome to Tauon Music Box!

 For a more complete list, see here.

-You can edit key-binds in the input.txt file.
-You can open this file from within Tauon by going to "Settings" > "Function" tab, and pressing "Open keymap file".
+You can edit key-binds in the input.txt file in the user data folder.
+You can find this folder by going to MENU > "Settings..." then pressing "Open data folder".

 You can enter the gallery either by clicking MENU, then clicking the gallery layout icon (2nd from the top)